federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 * Long-awaiting fixes in Windows installer.
 * Status Clicking/Not Clicking is shown uniformly in both apps (single and group).
 * BRAND NEW.
 Add mouse buttons XBUTTON1, XBUTTON2 to click.
 * BRAND NEW.
-All the clicking parameters in the list of recordled clicks are editable.
+All the clicking parameters in the list of recorded clicks are editable.

 ## Quick Start: Download The Latest Version 5.9.0.0